Music is life

 ~~{}~~

-Arthur Clark in his book “Childhood’s End” conceived an alien species, the “Overlords” (is the amalgam of science and art scientific fiction?).
+Arthur Clark in his book “Childhood’s End” conceived an alien species, the “Overlords” (is science fiction the amalgam of science and art?).

-They come to our planet to shed light on this very oxymoron that also puzzled Darwin: The passion and obsession the habitats of this very planet for something “worthless” such as music.
+They come to our planet to shed light on this very oxymoron that puzzled Darwin, too: the passion and obsession the habitats of this very planet have for something “worthless” such as music.

 Ambassadors of them attend a concert.
 When it is over, they congratulate the musicians for their skills, they praise the composer’s creativity and they return to their spaceship to go back to the star where they came from.